Age guide

 Why age matters here

-• Minimum age is 13 — below that the app isn’t designed for the user.
+• Minimum age is 13 — below that, the app isn’t designed for a child that age.

 • An algorithmic "For You" feed surfaces content beyond accounts your child follows.